-12. Sew the Abdomen Strap.
+12. Sew the Abdomen Strap

 I used two 2" tabs for the abdomen strap, and two 2" tabs for the head strap.
 Sew the softer part of the velcro so it faces towards the body with the rougher part facing away.

 If you adjusted the length of the fleece body part, do the same with the velvet part at this stage.
 Take care to leave a few inches along the top and bottom (where the head and tail will attach) so you can sew a simple hem.
-(For more images of this step, look at Step 11.)
+(For more images of this step, look at step 11.)

 Leave the top and bottom (where the head and tail are attached) open so that you can turn it inside out.
 Once it's the right side around, sew a simple 1/2" hem along the edges.
 Create a hem along the neck and tail edges with the velvet to cover up all the rough seams.
-(For more images of this step, look at Step 11.)
+(For more images of this step, look at step 11.)

-16. Sew the lobster claws on.
+16. Sew the Lobster Claws On

 They will attach to the upper part of the body so they flop over the front, toward the chest of your animal.

 Optional: Create lobster shoulder joints, aka doggy shoulder pads, to cover up the seams.
 I did this because the stitches I had used to attach the claws to the body looked unfinished.
-The should pads are simply half circles (sewn from a full circle), made of velvet and batting, and finished with a simple 1/2" hem around the edge.
+The shoulder pads are simply half circles (sewn from a full circle), made of velvet and batting, and finished with a simple 1/2" hem around the edge.
 Sew the circles to the body, covering up the place where the claw meets the body, with the flat edge of half circles facing out towards the claws.
 I left the flat edge (where the claw comes out) open.

-17. Hand sew the lobster legs to either side of the costume.
+17. Hand Sew the Lobster Legs to Either Side of the Costume

 The legs should curve backward, and if you have some that are slightly longer than others, put the longer one in the front (closer to the head).
 I spaced the legs out about 1.5 inches, and about a half inch from the edge of the body "scales."
 By sewing the legs this way, they will hang under the costume rather than sticking out from the side (which would drag the edges down unevenly).

-18. Jazz it up.
+18. Jazz It Up

 Optional: Top it off with some eyes (googly eyes or black pom-poms are easiest).
-If you're going for full Patrick Stewart, you'll need jaunty bowler hat too.
+If you're going for full Patrick Stewart, you'll need a jaunty bowler hat too.
 (There's a link to it at the top of this article.)

-19. Admire your handy work.
 You are done!